The NFCA Convention

 There's no denying the NFCA Convention is a special event.
 Coaches from all divisions, all over the world, meet in one place to talk softball, network and grow.
 There's no better experience than being in the same location - for four full days - with thousands of your colleagues.
 If you've never been to Convention, we're going to try and give you a glimpse of the magic, and if you've been before, hopefully this re-ignites your fire to join us again (and again, and again).

-One of the NFCA's newest team members, Director of Innovation, Lyndsey Talbot, is going to share her perspective having recently made the transition from attendee to NFCA staff.
+One of the NFCA's team members, Director of Innovation, Lyndsey Talbot, is going to share her perspective having made the transition from attendee to NFCA staff.
 Come along!

 Who am I?